dotnet/docs/docs/core/setup/index.md

 - libunwind8
 - libuuid1

-For .NET Core applications that use the *System.Drawing.Common* assembly, you also need the following dependency:
+For .NET Core apps that use the *System.Drawing.Common* assembly, you also need the following dependency:

 - libgdiplus (version 6.0.1 or later)